 Armed with the employee productivity data provided by a workforce analytics platform like ActivTrak, you can answer yes to all of these questions.
 KPIs provide the objective, while data provides the information you need to meet that objective — no estimations or hovering necessary.

-Tracking Employee Performance the ActivTrak Way
+Employee Performance Tracking the ActivTrak Way

 Technology and data-driven insights are key to success, but not all workforce analytics technologies are created equally, and they aren’t all created with the ActivTrak philosophy in mind.
 We believe tracking employee performance effectively requires transparency and collaboration with individuals, so organizations should establish their achievable goals and productivity benchmarks together.